geekwaytothewest/ruleslawyer-backend/README.md

 Choose a port to run Fastify on (Ex: 3000)

-Set the Origin URL to match the front end (Ex: http://localhost:3000)
+Set the Origin URLs to match the front ends (Ex: http://localhost:3000)

 ```bash
 $ npm install